Feel like yourself again

 Follow your hair transplant surgeon’s post-op instructions.
 You may need to use topical antiseptics, a special shampoo, or other products to keep the area clean and help it heal.

-Hair transplant surgery is a safe and effective procedure that improves hair density with very few known side effects or complications.
+Hair transplant surgery is generally a safe and effective procedure that improves hair density with few side effects or complications.
+One of the main complications may be dissatisfaction with the final result.

 • Temporary hair shedding.
 Short-lived shedding (referred to as postoperative effluvium) can happen after any type of hair transplant procedure.
 It typically improves on its own within three or four months.